Rockin' the Big House

-Special appearance by members of the Tragically Hip: Paul Langlois, Gord Sinclair, Rob Baker
+Special appearance by members of the Tragically Hip: Paul Langlois - MC for the event, Gord Sinclair, Rob Baker

 visitkingston.ca presents ROCKIN' THE BIG HOUSE, in support of United Way of KFL&A, the first-ever public concert to be held on the grounds of the oldest penitentiary in Canada, Kingston Penitentiary.

-On September 14, 2019, 2,500 lucky music lovers, history buffs and curiosity seekers will walk through the gates of Kingston Penitentiary to experience an outdoor music festival like no other, in support of United Way of KFL&A.
+On September 14, 2019, 2,500 music lovers will walk through the gates of Kingston Penitentiary to experience an outdoor music festival like no other.

-For the safety of everyone entering the venue, all patrons are subject to full and complete search prior to entry and while onsite.
+For the safety of everyone entering the venue, all patrons are subject to full and complete search prior to entry.
 All bags will be searched before entry.